remotesynth/enterprise-auth-docs/oauth2.md

   ![Choosing the endpoints](images/endpoints1.png)

-  On the subsequent page, the Provider URI is the OAuth 2.0 Token Endpoint value and the Grant Enpoint is the  OAuth 2.0 Authorization Endpoint value.
+  On the subsequent page, the Provider URI is the OAuth 2.0 Token Endpoint value and the Grant Endpoint is the OAuth 2.0 Authorization Endpoint value.

   ![Endpoints list](images/endpoints2.png)